-Pedestrian counts were undertaken on Wednesday 1st and Saturday 18th September for a duration of 15 minutes, four times a day, in four locations.
+Pedestrian counts were undertaken on Saturday 3rd and Thursday 22nd

+September 2022 for a duration of 15 minutes, four times a day, in four locations.

-The pedestrian count findings showed the highest footfall count was recorded at Greggs on Saturday afternoon (309 people).
-It was also the busiest count point in general over the course of the footfall survey.
+The pedestrian count findings showed the highest footfall count was recorded at Burn Lane on Saturday afternoon (174 people).
+It was also the busiest count point in general over the course of the footfall survey, although the counts overall were significantly lower than last year.